 - Nervous system toxicities (Common Terminology Criteria for Adverse Events [CTCAE]) version (v)5 resulting from prior therapy must be grade =< 2

-- Central venous access device in place (e.g., percutaneous indwelling central catheter [PICC], port, Broviac) that can be used for pharmacokinetic (PK) sampling
+- Central venous access device in place (e.g., percutaneous indwelling central catheter [PICC], port, Broviac) or scheduled to be placed prior to the dose of vinCRIStine and that can be used for pharmacokinetic (PK) sampling

 - VinCRIStine may be given as an outpatient, as long as all sample time points can be collected, which will require return for hour 24 sampling

 - Azoles antifungals and macrolide antibiotics: Patients who are currently receiving an azole or macrolide (e.g., fluconazole, isavuconazole, itraconazole, posaconazole, voriconazole, ketoconazole, eryromycin, clarithromycin, azithromycin, roxithromycin, or telithromycin) are not eligible